b06611033/CA2021/Homework2/README.md

 (Don’t worry about overflow or underflow.)
 >
 **Input**\
 Every input file has three lines.
-The first line contains an integer 𝐴𝐴, the second\
+The first line contains an integer 𝐴, the second\
-line contains an integer 𝑜𝑜𝑜𝑜, the third line contains an integer 𝐵𝐵, which represet the\ first operand, the operation the calculator is going to do, and the second operand.\
+line contains an integer 𝑜p, the third line contains an integer 𝐵, which represent the\ first operand, the operation the calculator is going to do, and the second operand.\
 **Output**\
 The output should contain only one integer, that is the result of the input equation.